Bin averaging

 logical; indicate whether the bin intervals should be closed on the right and open on the left (

-, the default), or vice versa (FALSE
+TRUE, the default), or vice versa (FALSE).- bFill

 logical; if

-, fill empty bins using linear interpolation from the neighbours to the center of the bin.
+TRUE, fill empty bins using linear interpolation from the neighbours to the center of the bin.

 Value